Rate Challenge

 What DSCR do lenders look for on Melbourne commercial loans?

-Do Melbourne commercial loans have annual reviews and covenants?
+Do Melbourne commercial loans usually have covenants or annual reviews?

-How long does a Melbourne commercial loan approval take?
+How long can a commercial approval take in Melbourne?

-Can I refinance a Melbourne commercial property and cash out?
+Can I refinance a Melbourne commercial property and release equity?

 Can an SMSF buy commercial property in Melbourne with finance?